kssvsp/Natural-Language-Processing/README.md

-# Natural-Language-Processing
+Natural-Language-Processing
-Natural Language Processing - Sentence Boundary Detection and Collocations

 Sentence Boundary Detection:

-Extracted a total of 8 features from a given training dataset
+o	Extracted a total of 8 features from a given training dataset

-Trained the classifier
+o	Trained the classifier

-Tested and calculated the accuracy of the system
+o	Tested and calculated the accuracy of the system

 Collocations:

-Collected raw counts of unigrams and bigrams from a corpus Implemented the chi-square and PMI measures
+o	Collected raw counts of unigrams and bigrams from a corpus o	Implemented the chi-square and PMI measures